Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/z/zlib/README.md

     of the CPE to complain.
 And the latter than causes misdetection of features in some configure scripts, leading to, e.g., the build of `cairo` to fail.

+### zlib 1.2.13 from CPE 23.09 on

+  * Port of 1.2.12, but the patch file is no longer needed as the problem has been corrected in the zlib distribution.